ricardoapl/ricardoapl.github.io/_drafts/hack-the-box-nibbles.markdown

 80/tcp open  http
 ```

-The aforementioned command output displays nothing new compared to the output of the previous TCP SYN scan.

 ### Script scan with default set

-Knowing what ports the target is listening on, we can leverage the [Nmap Scripting Engine](https://nmap.org/book/nse.html) to perform a script scan using the [default NSE category](https://nmap.org/nsedoc/categories/default.html).
+Knowing what ports the target is listening on, we can leverage the [Nmap Scripting Engine](https://nmap.org/book/nse.html) (or NSE for short) to perform a script scan using the [default NSE category](https://nmap.org/nsedoc/categories/default.html).
 The Nmap Scripting Engine is designed to automate various tasks, and the default set allows Nmap to gather even more information about the target such as [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 Enter the following command into the terminal to perform the script scan with default set: